Mintel Archive donated to the Library of Congress ~ November 2020

 Mintel Archive now available at Northwestern University Libraries ~ September 2018

 The Mintel Archive of Recordings was donated to the Northwestern University Beinen School of Music Library in the fall of 2017; the collections of recordings have been accessioned into the University Library and are ready to be accessed there.
-At first, the Mintel Archive will be in the form of CDs available to be listened to on premises or checked out; later the recordings will be placed on line using the “Avalon” software.
-Access to on line files may be initially restricted to those associated with Northwestern University although the Internet files will eventually be made available to all interested members of the public.
-At the moment, the Northwestern Music Library has one collection of audio tapes on line for their users, the Robert Marcellus Master Class Audio Archives.
+At first, the Mintel Archive will be in the form of CDs available to be listened to on-premises or checked out; later the recordings will be placed online using the “Avalon” software.
+Access to online files may be initially restricted to those associated with Northwestern University although the Internet files will eventually be made available to all interested members of the public.
+At the moment, the Northwestern Music Library has one collection of audiotapes online for its users, the Robert Marcellus Master Class Audio Archives.
 The format used is called “Avalon.”
 Several other university libraries use this “Avalon” software to present audio files to library users, but this format may have some limitations for concert and broadcast recordings.
 There is a new version of Avalon that is now under development and it is hoped that the new capabilities will better accommodate the Mintel Archive.